NikoIcardo/markdown-to-chicago/main-content-processed.md

 > “Is Mind Control Possible?
 Absolutely.
 There is a mountain of evidence...
 Today we know there are technologies that can induce sound into the brain at a distance, can monitor and alter brainwaves at a distance, can alter behavior at a distance, can induce images into the brain at a distance, can target individual organs at a distance.
 Can disrupt the calcium ions binding on individual cell surfaces at a distance, creating pain and other effects anywhere in the body.
 Mind control technology exists, without a question.”

 In an earlier report, in 1972 American scientists had established at the University Research level that remote brain monitoring and remote brain stimulation was possible via implants.
-Consider these excerpts from the paper by [Barton L. Ingraham and Gerald W. titled “The Use of Electronics in the Observation and Control of Human Behavior and Its Possible Use in Rehabilitation and Parole” released in Issues in Criminology volume 7](https://www.jstor.org/stable/42909755)[\[307\]](#bib-307):
+Consider these excerpts from the paper by [\[307\]](#bib-307)[Barton L. Ingraham and Gerald W. titled “The Use of Electronics in the Observation and Control of Human Behavior and Its Possible Use in Rehabilitation and Parole” released in Issues in Criminology volume 7](https://www.jstor.org/stable/42909755):

 > “One of the leaders in the field of internal radio-telemetry devices is Mackay (1961).
 He has developed devices which he calls “endoradiosondes.”
 These are tiny transmitters that can be swallowed or implanted internally in man or animal.
 They have been designed in order to measure and transmit such physiological variables as gastrointestinal pressure, blood pressure, body temperature, bioelectrical potentials (voltage accompanying the functioning of the brain, the heart and other muscles), oxygen levels, acidity and radiation intensity (Mackay, 1965).
 In fact, in many cases for the purposes of biomedical and physiological research, internal telemetry is the only way of obtaining the desired data.
 In the case where the body functions do not emit electrical energy (as the brain, heart and other neuromuscular structures do), these devices have been ingeniously modified in order to measure changes in pressure, acidity, etc., and to transmit electrical signals reflecting these changes to receivers outside the body.
 In this case the transmitters are called “transducers.”
 Both “active” and “passive” transmitters have been developed, “active” transmitters containing a battery powering an oscillator, and “passive” transmitters not containing an internal power source, but having instead tuned circuits modulated from an outside power source.
 Although “passive” systems enjoy the advantage of not being concerned with power failure or battery replacement, they do not put out as good a signal as an “active” system.
 Both transmitter systems, at present, have ranges of a few feet to a dozen- just enough to bring out the signal from inside the body (Mackay, 1965).
 Thus, it is generally necessary for the subject to carry a small booster transmitter in order to receive the weak signal from inside the body and increase its strength for rebroadcasting to a remote laboratory or data collection point.point.
 However, with the development of integrated circuits, both transmitters and boosters can be miniaturized to a fantastic degree.